Smor-1/Health_Insurance_Cost_Prediction/README.md

 ![Image](Resources/Database_ERD.png)

 ## Dashboard Design
-The presentation of the data will be presented in columns across the display.
-The dashboard features visualizations prominently on the left side, along with written details which explain the data and the application of this information.
+The presentation of the data will be structured in columns across the display.
+The dashboard features visualizations that represent the main data points prominently on the left side, along with written details which explain the data and the application of this information.
 The dashboard will feature a large area that will have a space for viewers to input different data points of their own, and these will generate visualizations that correspond to those point.
-This may be one single chart or several to properly display the infomation being called.
+This may be one single chart or several to adequately represent the infomation being called.

 ![Dashboard_Draft_1](https://user-images.githubusercontent.com/119453505/236359817-37a3d8b3-70d5-4e41-b40a-748b537c2a4f.png)